marcelomenon/Robot-Framework-iOS-ToDoApp-Automation/README.md

 - Unresolved library: AppiumLibrary.
 Error generating libspec: Importing library 'AppiumLibrary' failed: ModuleNotFoundError: No module named 'appium.webdriver.common.touch_action'.
 Consider adding the needed paths to the "robot.pythonpath" setting and calling the "Robot Framework: Clear caches and restart" action.
 - https://forum.robotframework.org/t/unable-to-import-robotframework-appiumlibrary-even-after-successful-installation-in-pycharm/6990/5

 - It says AppiumLibrary (rf bindings) cannot import TouchAction from appium itself.
-So, next we need to check what Appium-Python-Client is used, pip3 list displays version 4.0.0.
+So, next we need to check which Appium-Python-Client is used, pip3 list displays version 4.0.0.

 - `pip3 list`
 ```